Alexandria or Egypt leaves 100g

-The herb that fights constipation and cleanses the digestive tract.
+The herb that fights constipation and cleanses the digestive system.

-They may be called leaves, but they are the pods of a plant called senna, cassia, cinnamon, Alexandrian leaves or Egyptian leaves.
+They may be called leaves, but they are the pods of a plant called senna, cassia, cinnamon, Alexandria leaves or Egypt leaves

-The active substance is chrysophenic acid, which has laxative properties and is the main ingredient in many commercial laxatives.
+The active substance chrysophenic acid, which has laxative properties and is the main component of many commercial pharmaceutical laxative preparations.

-The fruits and leaves of senna contain sennosides A and B (sennosides A & B), substances which are hydrolyzed by the bacteria in the human gut and are broken down to give the former active substance anthraquinone.
-Sennosides A and B and their breakdown products act on the large intestine, accelerating the transfer of intestinal contents to the colon.
-Several studies suggest that these glycosides also have antitoxic effects on the liver.
+The fruits and leaves of senna contain sennosides A and B (sennosides A & B), substances which are hydrolyzed by the bacteria of the human intestine and are broken down yielding the previous active substance anthraquinone.
+Sennosides A and B and their breakdown products act on the large intestine, accelerating the transport of the contents of the intestine to the colon.
+Several studies claim that these glycosides also have an anti-toxic effect on the liver.

-Reinic and cassic acid have been shown to have bactericidal and fungicidal activity in the gastrointestinal tract.
+The rheinic and cassic acids which are proven to have bactericidal and fungicidal action in the gastrointestinal system.

-How to use: Once the water starts to boil, take it off the heat and add the herb.
+How to use: As soon as the water starts to boil, take it off the heat and add the herb.
 Leave it for 10-20 minutes, strain it and use it.
-The usual proportions for the infusion are from 1-3 teaspoons for each cup of water.
+Usual proportions for the infusion are 1-3 teaspoons for every cup of water.

-They should not be used extensively as a laxative (not more than 10 days) because they weaken the muscles of the colon.
+They should not be used for a long time as a laxative (no more than 10 days) because the muscles of the large intestine weaken.
 Too frequent use can also cause dizziness and vomiting.

 For milder action and better tolerance by the body, senna is often combined with cinnamon, cloves and ginger.